jina-ai/finetuner/docs/tasks/image-to-image.md

 (image-to-image)=
-# ResNet for image to image search
+# Image-to-Image Search via ResNet50

 This guide will demonstrate how to fine-tune a ResNet model for image to image retrieval.